 But frequent variations have never brought down the quality of the pieces.

-Exhibits include memorabilia, historical collections, a library of antique books, documents, photographs.
+Exhibits include memorabilia, historical collections, and a library of antique books, documents, and photographs.

 It also has oral histories from all of Cabarrus County in its store.